 Take a day trip into the English countryside

-Or pick a fine day and head south for magnificent views of the iconic Seven Sisters white cliffs.
+Pick a fine day and head south for magnificent views of the iconic Seven Sisters white cliffs.
 This day-long tour takes you to some of the most spectacular views in Sussex, including the Devil’s Dyke and the neolithic chalk figure on a hillside, the Long Man of Wilmington.
 It includes a lunch stop at a farm shop and a walk along the stunning chalk cliffs on England’s south coast.
 Check out the excellent reviews and book London: South Downs White Cliffs Day Trip here.

 Take the train to an English city